1. Your SCR is created automatically when registered with a GP practice in England. 98% of practices are currently using the system.

 2. You can talk to your practice about opting out of including Additional Information about long term conditions, care preferences or specific communication needs.

 For more information for patients, see Summary Care Records - information for patients.

 GP information on creating SCRs and including additional information

-The SCR can be viewed by health and care staff, and viewing is now being rolled out to community pharmacies.
-SCRs can be viewed through clinical systems or through the SCRa web viewer, from a machine logged in to the secure NHS network, using a smartcard with the appropriate Role Based Access Control codes set.
+3. When viewing an SCR, the user must be using a machine logged in to the secure NHS network, using a smartcard with the appropriate Role Based Access Control codes set.

 Security and the SCR

 7. Each organisation using the SCR has at least one privacy officer who is responsible for monitoring access and can generate audits and reports.